 Composed of 8 challenges and 26 actions, this new standard is aimed at cities and towns that, at the scale of their territory, want to structure their action in favour of sustainable tourism and amplify the effects of their good practices by associating, by means of an agreement, the actors in the reception and service chain (venues, events, hotels, etc.).

 The “sustainable tourism” offer

-Getting around, choosing accommodation, eating out, organising leisure activities, taking part in eco-citizen action or organising an event in a sustainable way will be accessible via a dedicated entry on the general public website and a specific section on the Metropolitan Convention Bureau website.
+Getting around, choosing accommodation, eating out, organising leisure activities, taking part in eco-citizen action or organising an event in a sustainable way will be accessible via a dedicated entry on the general public website and a specific section on the Convention Bureau website.